-The Child Tax Credit provides up to $1,000 per child under age 17, if you meet certain requirements.
+The Child Tax Credit provides up to $3,000 per child under age 18 ($3,600 for children under age 6), if you meet certain requirements.

 The number of children you have can determine your eligibility for the Earned Income Tax Credit, which can be a huge savings.
-For example, in 2017, if you had three or more children and earned less than $48,340 as a single person or $53,930 as a married couple, you are eligible for this credit.
+For example, in 2021, if you have three or more children and earn less than $51,464 as a single person or $57,414 as a married couple, you are eligible for this credit.

 There are several credits for education-related expenses, such as the American Opportunity Credit, the Hope Credit, and the Lifetime Learning Credit.
 Keep in mind, at the federal level, only college-related expenses qualify for tax credits.
 But the value of these tax credits ranges from $1,800 to $2,500.